Best Professional Oil Paints

 It’s still a realistic Quick Drying colour.
 The new category of artificially produced colours comprises cadmium reds.
 It’s dangerous, so keep it away from children’s reach and ventilate your studio.
 Red cadmium colours have a higher chemical composition than Yellow and Orange cadmium.
 The colours, bright and warm, are very rich.
 In my view, no other Reds will replace this gorgeous Color.

 It has excellent protecting properties due to its opaque characteristics.
-For several years, all cadmiums are being prohibited, but pigments are always available and I assume that they will be still available because the properties of cadmium are outstanding and they should not be replaced.
+For several years, all cadmiums have been prohibited, but pigments are always available and I assume that they will be still available because the properties of cadmium are outstanding and they should not be replaced.
 They are not completely compelling for a sudden decision to be taken.

 9. Scheveningen Red Deep